-In Niger, the project works with the German organisations Dominikus-Ringeisen-Werk (DRW) and the Arbeiter-Samariter-Bund (ASB) to improve the range and the quality of professional training measures for refugees from Mali and for the population in the host communities.
+In Niger, the project improved together with the German organisations Dominikus-Ringeisen-Werk (DRW) and the Arbeiter-Samariter-Bund (ASB) the range and the quality of professional training measures for refugees from Mali and for the population in the host communities.
 Due to the unstable situation in Mali, voluntary return is currently not encouraged.

-In Kyrgyzstan, the project focuses on the certification of skills acquired abroad and providing advice on setting up a business in order to promote the long-term reintegration of returning migrant workers into the domestic labour market.
+In Kyrgyzstan, the project focused on the certification of skills acquired abroad and the advice on setting up a business in order to promote the long-term reintegration of returning migrant workers into the domestic labour market.

 Promoting networking among national and international institutions

 The “Skills for Reintegration” project fosters cooperation among local, regional and international stakeholders in the various pilot measures.